lanl-aea/waves/docs/tutorial_00_scons.rst

    $ scons --build-dir non_default_build

 The ``--unconditional-build`` option is mostly useful for :ref:`testing` and continuous integration.
-It is used in the tutorial workflow definitions to force a workflow to execute, even if the required programs are not found.
+It is used in the tutorial workflows to force a workflow to execute, even if the required programs are not found.
 This is useful for system testing software availability in the construction environment itself.

 By default, |PROJECT| builders redirect task STDOUT and STDERR to a ``*.stdout`` file to avoid cluttering the task execution reported by SCons.
 The ``--print-build-failures`` will print the associated ``*.stdout`` file of all failed